Som-Energia/intercoop/README.markdown

 - Source entity: The entity a member has rights on.
 - Target entity: The entity whose services are enabled for members of the source entity.
 - Portal: a website for validated users of an entity
-- API: B2B web API
+- API: B2B web API between the two entities.

 ## Main protocol sequence